Here is a quick checklist for Best Practices to be followed when deploying Turbo. For details scroll down past the Summary

 12. Changing folder selection to be synced

-It is recommended that IT administrators schedule changes to the folders synced to the device during off peak hours to allow enough time for rescan sync to be completed
+It is recommended that IT administrators schedule changes to the folders synced to the device during off peak hours to allow enough time for a re-scan sync to be completed.

 13. Backup WAN link